 [Cross-Post] How the Digital Principles Serve as a Guide to Better Solutions

-This post was originally posted on The Digital Impact Alliance’s website on May 22, 2020
+This article was originally posted on The Digital Impact Alliance’s website on May 22, 2020

 For over a decade, the Principles for Digital Development have helped development practitioners enhance the design and efficacy of tech-enabled projects and programs, evolving alongside present needs and new innovations.In the Digital Impact Alliance’s (DIAL) role as steward of the Principles, we have aimed to highlight how the Digital Principles are relevant and useful throughout a project’s lifecycle.